januarharianto/rstudio_teaching/README.md

 > Binder will build the image and launch RStudio on R v4.2.0 and [RStudio
 > v2022.02.3](https://dailies.rstudio.com/version/2022.02.3+492.pro3/).
 > Building the image _should_ take a few seconds, but it can take up to 5
 > minutes if Binder needs to build the image from scratch.
+Please be patient if
+> the loading page appears to "hang".
+It is simply building the image.

 ### 2. Upload data